What You Need to Know Before You Get Breast Implants

 The most serious complications include toxic shock syndrome, implants breaking through the skin, or skin dying.
 A few studies have shown that patients have died or had gangrene as a result of breast augmentation surgery.
 These are rare but they do happen.

 Many breast augmentation patients need additional surgery within 5 years of getting breast implants.
-Within 10-12 years, most women will need at least one additional surgery, and some will need 2 or more surgeries.
+Within 10-12 years, most women will need at least one additional surgery.

-Complications are even more common among women getting breast implants after a mastectomy.
-Four out of every 10 reconstruction patients need additional surgery within three years of getting implants.
+4 out of 10 reconstruction patients need additional surgery within three years of getting implants.

-It is impossible to predict how long an implant will last.
+It is unpredictable how long an implant will last.
 Some implants break within a few days, weeks, or months, while others last for many years.

 Like most new products, most implants seem fine for the first few years.
-Think of implants as being as reliable as a car – problems can happen anytime, but the older they get, the more problems you are likely to have, the more expensive those problems are going to be.
+Think of implants as being as reliable as a car – problems can happen anytime, but the older they get, the more problems you are likely to have.

-Eventually, you will need to get your implants replaced.
-A study by FDA scientists found that by the time a woman has implants for 10 years or more, at least one of them has broken.
+The FDA found that by the time a woman has implants for 10 years, at least one of them has broken.
+However, it is not always obvious.

 All breast implants have the same basic design.
 Implants are made up of a silicone envelope, with a filling of some kind–usually either saline or silicone gel.
-Because of this design, all breast implants can develop a tear or hole.
+Because of this design, all breast implants can develop a tear or hole and leak their contents.
 Whether the hole or tear is large or small, it’s called a rupture.

-Ruptures can happen simply as implants age, or because of a blow to the chest, such as in a car accident or a bad fall.
-Tears or holes can be caused by a defective implant, by a nick from a needle during a biopsy, or even when the surgeon is closing the incision in your chest after putting the implants inside you.
+Ruptures can happen simply as implants age, or because of a blow to the chest, such as in a car accident, or a bad fall.
+Tears or holes can be caused by a defective envelope, by a nick from a needle during a biopsy, or even when the surgeon is closing the incision in your chest after putting the implants inside you.

 Saline implants have a valve.
 If you have saline implants, the surgeon will place the empty silicone envelope in your chest, and then use the valve to fill the envelope with saline.
 If the valve is defective, or breaks, it will leak.

-The pressure from mammography can cause an implant to break, especially if the implants are old or the mammography technician is not trained to work with breast implants.
-You should always tell the technician that you have breast implants, and make sure that he or she is qualified to perform your mammogram.
+Mammograms can potentially cause an implant to break, especially if the implants are old or the mammography technician is not trained to work with breast implants.
+You should always tell the technician that you have breast implants, and make sure that he/she is qualified to perform your mammogram.

-How much do breast implants cost after the initial surgery?
+How much breast implants cost after the initial surgery?

-Experts at the FDA warn that women with silicone gel breast implants should have a breast MRI three years after getting silicone implants and every two years after that.
+When they approved silicone gel breast implants, the FDA stated that women with silicone gel breast implants should have a breast MRI three years after getting silicone implants and every two years after that.
 The purpose of the MRIs is to determine if the silicone gel breast implants are ruptured or leaking, because there are often no symptoms.
 It is important to remove silicone implants if they are ruptured, to avoid the silicone leaking into the breast or lymph nodes.
 Breast MRIs usually cost at least $2,000, sometimes more.

 Every week we hear from women who want to have their implants removed and cannot afford to do so.